dijasila/ASE/doc/tutorials/safires/safires.rst

 .. note::
     SAFIRES will change the atomic configuration and re-calculate energy results in order to enforce the boundary.
-Thus, any results.
     Thus, the logger and trajectory objects need to be appended to the dynamics object *after* SAFIRES in order for them to save the correct information.